NclRSE-Training/git-ultra-novice/_episodes/07-branching.md

 ~~~
 {: .output}

-This time let's create and switch two the `desserts` branch
+This time let's create and switch to the `desserts` branch
 in one command.
 We can do so by adding the `-b` flag to checkout.

 ~~~
 $ git checkout -b desserts